Steve-Johnstone/Dio-Override-Tool/README.md

 In order to use this application, you must have a *Dionysus Light Server* running locally on your machine.
 To do this, open the
 *dionysusuipack* repo and enter the command:
 #### `npm run server`

 This will start the server on [http://localhost:8080](http://localhost:8080)

-In order to run this application, simply enter the command:
+In order to run this application, you need to first install the required dependencies:
+#### `npm install`

+Then run the following command in order to start the application:
 #### `npm start`

 This will start the React server on [http://localhost:3000](http://localhost:3000).
 ## Test Suite

 This application contains a wide-ranging test suite, including snapshot tests, UI tests, unit tests and automated E2E testing.
 In order to run the test suite, simply enter the command:
 #### `npm test`